 How roof pitch determines suitable roofing systems

-Metal Roofing.
+Metal roofing.
 Metal should never be set up on a completely flat roof since they were not designed to handle pooling water which will lead to premature rusting and deterioration.
 Standing seam metal roofs with mechanical lock systems to ward off leaks can be successfully and attractively installed on roofs with at least a slope of 1-in-12.
-Metal panels install quickly and easily, and can be done without professional assistance, especially on low slope roofs, and come in a much wider range of colors than other nearly-flat roofing options.
-Expect to pay around $10 to $12 per square foot for a standing seam metal roof, installed.
-If you are considering a DIY route, you can have pre-cut standing seam panels delivered to your site at a cost of about $5.00 per square foot.

-For budget conscious building owners, metal shingles will run about $7 to $10 per square foot, installed, while corrugated metal sheets can be installed for $3.50 to $5.50 per square foot for materials and labor.
 Keep in mind that neither metal shingles not corrugated metal panels are suitable options for low-slope or nearly flat roofs.
-A minimum pitch of 3-in-12 will be required.
+A minimum pitch of 3-in-12 or even 4-in-12 will normally be required.

 Suitable Materials for Pitched Roofs